Looking for some easy European recipes?

-Bangers and mash are a pub favorite and certified comfort food of Great Britain.
+Bangers and mash is the ultimate pub favorite and certified comfort food of Great Britain.

-To be honest, the combination of savory sausage, creamy mashed potatoes, and flavor-packed onion gravy is hard to beat.
+To be honest, this savory sausage recipe with creamy mashed potatoes and flavor-packed onion gravy is hard to beat.

 For the potatoes, be sure to choose medium-starch ones for a buttery flavor and impressive texture.